ParhamMaysamiAzad/7-Grandfather-Teachings/index.md

     <h2>
       Education Required
     </h2>
     The proper education is necessary to obtain this position.
-Data Processing requires at minimum, a knowlegde of the use of Microsoft Word, Excel, Projects, a keyboard etc..
-But the fundamentals needed for this job are
+Data Processing requires at minimum, a knowlegde of the use of Microsoft Word, Excel, Projects, a keyboard etc.. <br>
+    But the fundamentals needed for this job are...
     <ul>
           <li> a highschool diploma
           <li> degree is business or administration